-Buying a new home is one of the most exciting life-steps a person can take.
-It’s the opening chapter of a young adult’s coming-of-age story, marks the beginning a new chapter for growing families, or it can mean the realization of a greenside dream in retirement.
+Buying a new home is one of the most exciting purchases a person can make. marks the beginning a new chapter for growing families, or it can mean the realization of a dream in retirement.

 Before you unlock the door for the first time and the dream becomes a reality, there are many important factors to consider.

-One of the most important parts of purchasing a new home is determining the down payment, and considering how this commitment will affect your financial health moving forward.
+One of the most important steps in purchasing a new home is determining the down payment, and considering how the purchase of a home will affect your financial health moving forward.

 The answer to this question needs to be approached from a couple of different angles as your required down payment is affected by the home’s purchase price.

-At the most basic level, homebuyers must apply a down payment of at least five percent on the first $500,000 of a new home.
-Once the price of a home increases, 10 percent is required for the purchase price up to $999,999.
+At the most basic level, homebuyers must make a down payment of at least five percent on the first $500,000 purchase price of a new home.
+Once the price of a home increases, 10 percent is required for the purchase price difference up to $999,999.

 For example, if the purchase price of your home is $250,000, the minimum down payment is $12,500.